 You will be able to find vinegar and bicarbonate of soda at almost every grocery store.
 If you’re not sure where to find essential oils, or which brand to buy my shopping guide may help you.
 Also, if you are pregnant or new to using essential oils, please read how to use them safely.

-If DIY just isn’t your thing, I recommend buying this product which I have personally used and approved: Triple Orange All Purpose Cleaner Wonder Gel.
+If DIY just isn’t your thing, then I recommend buying this product which I have personally used and approved: Triple Orange All Purpose Cleaner Wonder Gel.
 It’s great at washing dishes, laundry and as a general purpose cleaner.
 A little goes a heck of a long way, and it smells delightful – like freshly squeezed orange juice.